nabeelmukhtar/github-java-sdk/README.md

 This project is open source with [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Requirements
 This project has only one dependency on Gson which can be downloaded [here](http://code.google.com/p/google-gson/).
-If you plan to use the Feed Service than additional jars [ROME](http://rome.dev.java.net/) and [JDOM](http://www.jdom.org/) are required.

-If the Feed Service is not used, the library can be employed on AppEngine and Android platforms as well.
+The library is supported on AppEngine and Android platforms as well.

 ## Key Features
 The library implements all the methods of GitHub API v.2.0.
 Additionally it has methods for reading various atom feeds from the GitHub site.
 It also has a method for downloading the source as a zip archive.